-In a meta-analysis of ethnicity and pain management, researchers found that professionals underrated ethnic minority patients' levels of pain and were less likely to indicate their pain scores on their charts compared with their white counterparts [89].
-In addition, African American and Hispanic patients were less likely to have been given analgesics than white patients.
+In a meta-analysis of ethnicity and pain management, researchers found that professionals underrated ethnic minority patients' levels of pain and were less likely to indicate their pain scores on their charts compared with their White counterparts [89].
+In addition, African American and Hispanic patients were less likely to have been given analgesics than White patients.
+The result is that many patients feel their pain symptoms are minimized or that they are suspected of drug seeking [204].